RM Batch Files |

 SRTM path: This has to be the path to your own SRTM data.
 When using my installer for 3-arcsecond data this resides in the folder located at C:\Radio Mobile\SRTM3, or if 1-arcsecond data is being used at C:\Radio Mobile\SRTM1.
 As an example when using another drive for Geodata this could be P:\Geodata\SRTM1.

 Land coverage path: Once more this has to be the path to your own Landcover folder and also reflect the format of the data in use.
-With my installer the folder location is at C:\Radio Mobile\Landcover\UDM1km_L.img where .img data is used, but on an alternate Geodata drive where lcv data is available in tiled format this could be shown as P:\Geodata\Landcover\*.lcv
+The .img data used before was lower resolution and has been superseded.
+With my installer the folder location is at C:\Radio Mobile\Landcover\*.lcv, but on an alternate Geodata drive where .lcv data is to be stored in tiled format this could be shown as P:\Geodata\Landcover\*.lcv

 Percentage Variability: The percentage of situations range of variability – nominally 70% but can be used as a fine adjustment for coverage plot calibration.